choria-legacy/mcollective-plugins/agent/packages/README.md

 Invokation is: mco packages uptodate <pkg-name>[/<pkg-version>[/<pkg-release>]]
 Examples:      mco packages -F roles=/webservice/ uptodate inbox-service/0.12.0/1 queue-processor/0.5.0/1

+# Data model

+Have a look at agent/puppet-packages.rb.

 # Test environmment

 The tests currently use yum directly, so they will only work on RedHat bases distros.